 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-is a disease that causes inflammation in one or more joints.
-There are many types of arthritis, such as osteoarthritis, rheumatoid arthritis, and septic arthritis.
-Some types cause inflammation in the joints.
-Other types wear away the cartilage between joints.
+is pain or disease in one or more joints.
+There are many types of arthritis.
+Types such as rheumatoid arthritis cause inflammation in the joints.
+Other types wear away the cartilage between joints, such as osteoarthritis.
 This makes the bones of the joint rub together when you move the joint.
+An infection from bacteria, a virus, or a fungus can also cause arthritis.
 Your symptoms may be constant, or symptoms may come and go.
 Arthritis often gets worse over time and can cause permanent joint damage.

 Common signs and symptoms of arthritis:

 - Pain, swelling, or stiffness in the joint

 - Limited range of motion in the joint

 - Stiff joints in the morning that loosen with movement

 - A creaking or grinding sound when you move the joint

 - You have a fever and severe joint pain or swelling.

 - You cannot move the affected joint.

 - You have severe joint pain you cannot tolerate.